Advertisement

 Obi, Atiku appeal ruling on election petition at Supreme Court

 The tribunal declared that the politicians could not establish the allegations of over-voting and voter suppression.
-The also said there was not enough evidence the support the cases.
+The judges also said there was not enough evidence the support the cases.

 Mr Abubakar is asking the Supreme Court to nullify the judgement saying it occasioned “grave error and miscarriage of justice” by upholding Mr Tinubu’s victory.